 "The people, the people, the people." - Isaac Saldivar, Class of 2015

 "The strong community you are instantly a part of and a network of older students who are willing to share their words of wisdom with younger students.
-Everyone has different interests and passions, but we are all able to bond over similar classes and professors and revel in our... unique sense of humor.
-Also, Father Clancy is a great guy, even if the printer gets his goat every once in a while (or slightly more often than that!)" - Aaron Danowski, Class of 2017
+Everyone has different interests and passions, but we are all able to bond over similar classes and professors and revel in our... unique sense of humor." - Aaron Danowski, Class of 2017

 What is your favorite thing about the honors classes and colloquia?